8 Types of Internal Communications to Add in the Workplace

 Top-down management is the most common management strategy.
 It involves a company’s higher-ups deciding on its strategy and direction, then passing their instructions on to front-line staff (via middle-managers) to execute.

 This organizational structure lives or dies on how effective a company’s top-down communication is.
-And the fact is: only 40% of the average business’s employees know what its goals are.
+Only 40% of the average business’s employees know what its goals are.
 Get top-down communication right and you’ll be a step ahead of your competition.

 Bottom-up management is when employees at all levels of an organization are involved in setting its strategy and making key decisions.
 Instead of the directors calling the shots from on high, staff at every level have a say in what the business is trying to achieve and how they’re going to go about achieving it.

 Get this organizational structure right and it can be a huge competitive advantage – especially for agile start-ups.
-But you need to establish clear lines of bottom-up communication for this methodology to work.
+You'll need to establish clear lines of bottom-up communication for this methodology to work.

 81% of employees say they feel frustrated when they can't get the information they need to do their job.